Sharpened pencil crayon tips.

 Introductory Workshop Rate

-$99.00 CAD per 3-hour workshop
+$99.00 CAD per participant per 3-hour workshop

 Participants who complete the three Introductory Workshops in the spring term may ladder into the certificate and receive a discount equivalent to the workshop fees on their tuition.